TUDelft-books/CIEM5000/book/lecture1/displacement.md

 We'll investigate the equivalence between solving structures with the displacement method and the matrix method.
 ::::::

-The displacement method for statically indeterminate structures works by defining a single nodal displacement of the equivalent statically determinate structure which defines the displacement of the full structure.
+The displacement method for statically indeterminate structures works by defining a single or a few nodal displacement of the equivalent statically determinate structure which defines the displacement of the full structure.
 The nodal displacement can be solved for by equilibrium relations of the external forces and the force corresponding to the displacement.
 Solving this equation allows you to find the full displacement- and force distribution.

 Let's look at an statically indeterminate example